 Coding Activities for Hour of Code

 Code.org As the originators of the Hour of Code idea, it’s only fair that we look at some of Code.org’s ideas and lessons!
-In 2022, coding goes to space!
+In 2023, they add AI components to some of their most popular coding adventures.

 Check out Hello, World where kids will learn the basics of computer science by programming in Sprite Lab.
 You will create and animate sprites, and make your own interactive scenes.
 There are a space theme, soccer theme, food theme, and more!